 Brick driveways cost about $9,200, but they need extra maintenance and have to be installed by hand.

-A gravel driveway can cost as little as $840 for the gravel alone, but it tends to move in rain and snow melts and welcomes weeds.
+A gravel driveway costs as little as $840 for the gravel alone, but it tends to move in rain and snow melts and welcomes weeds.

 Most driveways in subdivisions are two-car, 20’x24’ driveways measured for regular-sized vehicles.
 If you have larger vehicles or future drivers, consider expanding the width to accommodate the difference in size and numbers.